 The one thing that keeps me awake at night is the urgency of this problem, and how big it is.
-I’m constantly thinking about how we can improve access, affordability, and efficacy of our programs.
+I’m constantly thinking about how we can improve the access, affordability, and efficacy of our programs.

-I think the solution lies in bringing educators, employers, universities and governments together, and addressing this in a truly meaningful way.
+I think the solution lies in bringing educators, employers, universities, and governments together, and addressing this in a truly meaningful way.
 The Singapore government has done an amazing job at this and is a model for other countries to follow.

 They’ve understood that investing in education is the most powerful way to build the future of an economy.
 I think many governments could learn a lot from them.

-Things move much more quickly now which has brought some really positive changes, such as connectivity, access to information and opportunity.
+Things move much more quickly now which has brought some really positive changes, such as connectivity, access to information, and opportunity.
 It has also brought many challenges, like social isolation and mental health issues on an unprecedented scale.